 - A statement of the aims of the conference including the scope of material and the involvement of the physics community.

 - A clear statement of what is requested from the AIP.

 - A full budget showing all expected income and expenditure for different numbers of attendees.

 - A clear statement of what other underwriting or sponsorship arrangements have been made with other organisations.

 - Agreement from the organisers that if the AIP underwrites the conference the AIP will:

 - receive regular reports on organisation and budget details from the organisers

 - only be liable for the amount initially agreed to by the AIP Executive

-- receive 50% of any profit made by the conference (if there are more than one underwriter then profit will be pro rata to fraction of original total amounted underwritten).
+- receive 50% of any profit made by the conference (if there is more than one underwriter then profit will be pro rata to fraction of original total amount of underwriting).

 Biennial Australian Institute of Physics Congress.
 Further information on the AIP Congress may be found here.